-This season, the dagger first popped up in an unexpected place: as an illustration in an old book.
-In the season premiere "Dragonstone," Samwell Tarly reads a book about The Long Night (i.e. the last time the White Walkers came) when he discovers there is a mountain of obsidian under Dragonstone.
+The dagger first popped up in an unexpected place: as an illustration in an old book in the Season 7 premiere, "Dragonstone," when Samwell Tarly is reading a book about the Long Night (i.e. the last time the White Walkers came), discovering that there is a mountain of obsidian under Dragonstone.
 While he's reading, we catch a glimpse of what appears to be the Catspaw Dagger on one of the pages.
 On that page we can see the following text:

 The Valyrians were familiar with dragonglass long before they came to Westeros.
 They called it "zirfyl perzfyl" [sic] which translated to "frozen fire" in Valyrian and eastern tales tell of how their dragons would thaw the stone with dragonflame until it became molten and malleable.
 The Valyrians then used it to build their strange monuments and building without seams and joints of our modern castles.